Far from the Tree (film): Animation and design

 The team took inspiration from real-life raccoons; according to Strother, "they basically are like cartoon characters", meaning there was a way of animating them as appealing while allowing them to behave as they would in their natural environment.
 The animators found it difficult to establish the correct balance between anthropomorphism and realism.
 Early storyboards were cartoony and depicted the characters acting similar to humans.
 They reverted to a more natural way of working.
 The 2D artists conducted some 2D tests to see how far they could push the limits.
 The works of Manu Arenas, a comic book artist and production designer, were the inspiration for the watercolor animation style.
 Cannon Beach's cloudy sky, gray sand, Evergreen trees, and foggy, distant mountains created an unusual color palette for the film's setting.

 Nourigat relied substantially on Disney's Meander drawing system, which was used for the short films Paperman and Feast.
 The system was meant to be a simple accessory, but ended up being used in 96 percent of the short.
 With Meander, they published a flat color render and incorporated line art as well, much of which was done by hand.
 Meander allowed the team a large amount of control and artistry by allowing them to redraw where they wanted.
 To maintain the genuine tone, the artists animated at a slower pace on 3s and 4s.
 Because the crew enjoyed a glance followed by a powerful stance (which was then held), the animators were encouraged to drop frames.

 Release

 The film premiered at the Annecy International Animation Film Festival on June 15, 2021.
-It was released alongside theatrical screenings of Encanto on November 24, 2021.
-Far from the Tree was made available to Disney+ on December 24, 2021, the same day as Encanto.
+It was released alongside theatrical screenings of Encanto on November 24, and was made available to Disney+ in the following month on December 24, the same day as Encanto.
 It—as well as "An Introduction to Far from the Tree"—was included on the 4K, Blu-ray, and DVD releases of Encanto on February 8, 2022.